 Martin Droz Seminars

-Each seminar was limited to eight to twelve people in order to ensure one on one time with Martin.
-He concentrated on the important factors that have enabled the Czech Republic to become the world’s best ﬂy ﬁshing nation.
-This included reading the water, choosing the correct techniques, technique execution, ﬂies and ﬂy tying along with many more important factors that will help anglers catch more ﬁsh.
-The seminars involved theory lessons as well as practical sessions on private property.
+In 2018 Rainbow Lodge Tasmania will host some fantastic seminars run by the world’s greatest competition ﬂy ﬁsherman, Martin Droz.
+The seminars are limited to eight to twelve people in order to ensure one on one time with Martin.
+Martin will concentrate on the important factors that have enabled the Czech Republic to become the world’s best ﬂy ﬁshing nation.
+These include reading the water, choosing the correct techniques, technique execution, ﬂies and ﬂy tying along with many more important factors that will help anglers catch more ﬁsh.
+The seminars will involve theory lessons as well as practical sessions on private property.

 Who better to learn these things from than the best of the best with Martin having won a staggering thirteen international medals between 2004 and 2014!